Semistable models for modular curves of arbitrary level: Abstract

 \section{Abstract}

-We produce an integral model for the modular curve $X(Np^n)$ over the ring of integers of a sufficiently ramified extension of $\Z_p$ whose special fiber is a {\em semistable curve} in the sense that its only singularities are normal crossings.
-This is done by constructing a semistable covering (in the sense of Coleman) of the supersingular part of $X(Np^n)$ in a manner compatible with the transition maps.
-By ``nonabelian Lubin-Tate theory", the cohomology of the tower $X(Np^n)$ realizes the local Langlands and Jacquet-Langlands correspondences for $\GL_2(\Q_p)$; we tie together nonabelian Lubin-Tate theory to the representation-theoretic point of view afforded by Bushnell-Kutzko types.
-Our work also applies to the Lubin-Tate tower of curves for a local field of positive characteristic, so that one obtains stable models for Drinfeld modular curves as well.
+We produce an integral model for the modular curve $X(Np^m)$ over the ring of integers of a sufficiently ramified extension of $\Z_p$ whose special fiber is a {\em semistable curve} in the sense that its only singularities are normal crossings.
+This is done by constructing a semistable covering (in the sense of Coleman) of the supersingular part of $X(Np^m)$, which is a union of copies of a Lubin-Tate curve.
+In doing so we tie together non-abelian Lubin-Tate theory to the representation-theoretic point of view afforded by Bushnell-Kutzko types.

+For our analysis it was essential to work with the Lubin-Tate curve not at level $p^m$ but rather at infinite level.
+We show that the infinite-level Lubin-Tate space (in arbitrary dimension, over an arbitrary nonarchimedean local field) has the structure of a perfectoid space, which is in many ways simpler than the Lubin-Tate spaces of finite level.